revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/06-Modules.md

 <summary><b>Show Answer</b></summary>
 <blockquote>

-After creating the angular application, in the `app.module.ts` file , we able to see `BrowserModule` is imported by default.
+After creating the angular application, in the `app.module.ts` file , we can see `BrowserModule` is imported by default.

 ```ts
 import { BrowserModule } from '@angular/platform-browser';